 Of course, regretful mothers would loathe confessing that parenthood is a lot more than just emotionally, mentally and physically taxing for them.
 They don't just have moments in which they miss their freedom.
 And they're not just exhausted.
 Rather, they're afraid to voice that they truly wish they'd never had children (even if they love them), lest they become vilified as horrible humans.

 So what happens if you feel this way, or you know a mother who does?
 What can you possibly do in this situation — the stuff of nightmares?

 There are a myriad of reasons why some women don't take well to motherhood, beyond the fact that postpartum depression is very real.
 Some women might not have ever had intentions of becoming mothers, but gave birth to unplanned children.
 Others might have had such high hopes surrounding motherhood that the real deal doesn't quite match up to what they'd envisioned.
 Some women might just think they're not capable enough to be mothers, even if they are.
 Some might simply have different priorities, or have had poor relationships with their own mothers, or just feel overall apathetic.

 Isabella Dutton, a 57-year-old mother explained why she loathed motherhood in an article published on the Daily Mail.
-She wrote: